siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 Attempting to generate 10,000 keys like this, you will quickly run into a "too many open files" error.
 My default ulimit is 256 file descriptors, so let's up that:
 `ulimit -n 65536`

-Ha ok, now there's multiple pages of very painful looking Go stacktraces and my Go-fu is too poor to debug what appears to be an issue with parallel processing.
+Ha ok, now there's multiple pages of very painful-looking Go stacktraces and my Go-fu is too poor to debug what appears to be an issue with parallel processing.

 Let's look at what files are being output: